JulienBalestra/computor/readme.md

 ## How to use

-The symlink run-me allow you to run srcs/computor.py
+The symbolic link run-me allow you to run home-project/srcs/computor.py

     ./run-me "5 * X^0 + 4 * X^1 - 9.3 * X^2 = 1 * X^0"